kaminobolt/Mp3_Player/README.txt

 ---

-Yep..... a simple audio player (mp3)n using the libraries "mpg123.h" and "ao.h".
+Yep..... a simple audio player (only mp3) using the libraries "mpg123.h" and "ao.h".
+It can be run from the terminal using the path of the mp3 file.